wasnotrice/git-up-to-speed/git-up-to-speed.md

 # branches
 ## are movable labels

+^ when you make a commit, git moves the "current branch" ahead to point at the new commit

 ---

 # branches
 ## are for humans

+^ git only cares about SHAs. branches are to help humans deal with SHAs

 ---

 # branches
 ## solve most problems

+^ when in doubt, make a branch to hold your place

 ---